Using an In-Circuit Debugger with a Naze32 (and variants)¶

 Log out and back in for changes to take effect.

 For some reason, the QtCreator bundled with 16.04 is unstable.
-4.2.0 messes up ROS workspaces, so the most recent stable build for use with ROS and debugging is 4.1.0.
-Download it from here.
+Use the most recent build of QtCreator which can be downloaded here.

 This downloads a

-[Desktop Entry] Exec=bash -i -c qtcreator %F Icon=qtcreator Type=Application Terminal=false Name=Qt Creator GenericName=Integrated Development Environment MimeType=text/x-c++src;text/x-c++hdr;text/x-xsrc;application/x-designer;application/vnd.nokia.qt.qmakeprofile;application/vnd.nokia.xml.qt.resource; Categories=Qt;Development;IDE; InitialPreference=9
+[Desktop Entry] Exec=bash -i -c /opt/Qt/Tools/QtCreator/bin/qtcreator.sh %F Icon=qtcreator Type=Application Terminal=false Name=Qt Creator GenericName=Integrated Development Environment MimeType=text/x-c++src;text/x-c++hdr;text/x-xsrc;application/x-designer;application/vnd.nokia.qt.qmakeprofile;application/vnd.nokia.xml.qt.resource; Categories=Qt;Development;IDE; InitialPreference=9